dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ## Use the dbt Cloud CLI

 The dbt Cloud CLI uses the same set of [dbt commands](/reference/dbt-commands) and [MetricFlow commands](/docs/build/metricflow-commands) as dbt Core to execute the commands you provide.
 For example, use the [`dbt environment`](/reference/commands/dbt-environment) command to view your dbt Cloud configuration details.
+With the dbt Cloud CLI, you can:

-- ADD INFO ABOUT RUNNING DBT COMMANDS OR LINK TO IT
+- Run [multiple invocations in parallel](/reference/dbt-commands#execute-commands) and ensures safe parallelism.
-- It allows you to automatically defer build artifacts to your Cloud project's production environment.
+- Automatically defers build artifacts to your Cloud project's production environment.
-- It also supports [project dependencies](/docs/collaborate/govern/project-dependencies), which allows you to depend on another project using the metadata service in dbt Cloud.
+- Supports [project dependencies](/docs/collaborate/govern/project-dependencies), which allows you to depend on another project using the metadata service in dbt Cloud.
   - Project dependencies instantly connect to and reference (or  `ref`) public models defined in other projects.
 You don't need to execute or analyze these upstream models yourself.
 Instead, you treat them as an API that returns a dataset.

 :::tip Use the <code>--help</code> flag